freedomofpress/securedrop/docs/overview.rst

 Once you have a SecureDrop instance and your team knows how to use it, you should test it thoroughly and then tell the world.
 The `Freedom of the Press Foundation <https://securedrop.org/help>`__ are happy to help you check that your SecureDrop setup is up-to-code and properly grounded.
-After that, you'll need to use your existing tools to announce and promote your SecureDrop.
-There are some :doc:`best practices <deployment_practices>` for ways to show off and communicate your SecureDrop address, but more is better.
-Create a promotion/advocacy plan and go wild.
+After that you'll want to check out the :doc:`best practices <deployment_practices>` for your SecureDrop landing page and our guide to :doc:`promoting your SecureDrop instance <getting_the_most_out_of_securedrop>`.

 .. |SecureDrop architecture overview diagram| image:: ./diagrams/SecureDrop.png